What does TAM SAM SOM stand for?

 Som: Serviceable Obtainable Market

-(Which realistic market share can be obtained by myself, considering competition, countries, my sales/distribution channels and other market influences? )
+competition, trends, expected demand/forecast, countries, my sales/distribution channels and other market

 Example: My realistic goal to sell Living Color Products into the LED market.